 Field Description Slot ID Number of the chassis slot in which the card resides. Туре Type of the card.
 Admin Status Displays the up and down radio buttons.
-Click a radio button, and then click Apply to change the administrative status and bring the port up or down.
+Click a radio button, and then click Apply to change the administrative status and bring up or bring down the port.
 Current Status Displays up if the card can currently run traffic; otherwise, displays down.
 Operational State Displays the general condition of the interface card.
 The general condition may be any of the following: unknown normal wrong-image bootFailed tooHot booting A condition of unknown indicates an unsupported interface card.
 To address this condition, replace the card with a supported card.
 The operational state of a card must appear as normal for the current status of the card to appear as up.
 A wrong-image condition indicates that the active system image on the interface card does not match the active system image on the controller.
 All cards must run the same active system image as the controller card to function.
 A bootFailed condition indicates that the active system image on the card was incompletely or incorrectly loaded.
 If the other interface cards come up successfully, reset the individual card.
-Otherwise, reboot your entire device If your card overheats, the tooHot condition appears in the show card command output.
+Otherwise, reboot your entire device.
+If your card overheats, the tooHot condition appears in the show card If your card overheats, the tooHot condition appears in the show card command output.
 Enter the show fan command to check if your fans have failed.
 The booting condition indicates that the card has not finished loading necessary image data for internal configuration.
-Boot Stage Boot Stage appears as one of the following: recovery ipl ppcboot fpga pic ib rootfs kernel exe done
+Boot Stage Boot Stage appears as one of the following: • recovery • ipl • ppcboot • fpga • pic • ib • rootfs • kernel • exe • done • none